The Design Review Panel offers both in-person and online design review panel sessions.

 'The Design Review Panel' TM operates nationally, providing an impartial, multi-disciplinary, constructive, expert, design review process during the pre-application stage of the planning process, to applicants & local authorities.
 Feedback from The Design Review Panel TM is a material consideration in planning application process , as per paragraph 133 of the National Planning Policy Framework (NPPF)

 About The Design Review Panel TM

 The Panel provides impartial expert advice to applicants and local authorities on design issues in relation to important new development schemes and proposals for important public spaces, including both significant minor applications, major planning applications and pre-application development proposals.

 As stated within the National Planning Policy Framework (NPPF), The Design Review Panel's feedback is a material consideration for local authorities and the planning inspectorate when determining planning applications.
 The Design Review Panel provides its impartial, independant design review services directly to applicants as well as to local authorities.

 The Design Review Panel operates nationally across England including in:- Bedfordshire, Berkshire, Bristol, Buckinghamshire, Cambridgeshire, Cheshire, City of London, Cornwall, Cumbria, Derbyshire, Devon, Dorset, Durham, Yorkshire, East Sussex, Essex, Gloucestershire, London, Manchester, Hampshire, Herefordshire, Hertfordshire, Kent, Lancashire, Leicestershire, Lincolnshire, Merseyside, Norfolk, North Yorkshire, Northamptonshire, Northumberland, Nottinghamshire, Oxfordshire, Rutland, Shropshire, Somerset, South Yorkshire, Staffordshire, Suffolk, Surrey, Tyne and Wear, Warwickshire, West Midlands, West Sussex, West Yorkshire, Wiltshire & Worcestershire.

-The Design Review Panel operates in accordance with the publication entitled:- ‘Design Review: Principles and Practice’ :- This guide was produced by CABE at the Design Council, the Landscape Institute, the RTPI & the RIBA.
+The Design Review Panel operates in accordance with the publication entitled:- ‘Design Review: Principles and Practice’:- This document was jointly produced by CABE at the Design Council, the Landscape Institute, the RTPI & the RIBA.

 Sample Design Review Panel Case Studies